'The Art of Self-Defense': Film Review | SXSW 2019

 Sensei's testosterothusiasm makes life tough for Anna (Imogen Poots), who has been his student since the dojo's opening.
 Despite being more capable than her male classmates, she has yet to attain the level of black belt.
 She is, though, in Sensei's night class, the elite session at which things get truly hardcore.
 After rather showily transforming his outward behavior, Casey gets admitted to night class as well.
 That's when things get weird.

 While the beats of its plot may be nothing very new, the tone, language and performances here make Self-Defense its own beast.
-For Eisenberg's followers, it will be reminiscent of the off-kilter psychological terrain he navigated in Richard Ayoade's 2013 film The Double; here, though, that film's stylized design and photography are replaced by an intentionally drab realism.
+For Eisenberg's followers, it will be reminiscent of the off-kilter psychological terrain he navigated in Richard Ayoade's 2013 film The Double; here, though, that pic's stylized design and photography are replaced by an intentionally drab realism.
 With a few small adjustments, this could be the story of a young man discovering himself — finding physical and emotional self-confidence by embracing an ancient discipline and making friends who share his new interests.
 It may still be that kind of story, in fact.
 But there will be some bumps on the road to self-actualization.

 Production company: End Cue